thoughtspot/thoughtspot.github.io/_complex-search/how-to-add-formula.md

     ![]({{ site.baseurl }}/images/formula_advanced_settings.png "Advanced settings in the Formula Builder")

-7. Name the formula by clicking on its title and typing the new name.
+7. Name the formula by clicking its title and typing the new name.
 Click **Save**.

 ## Related information